What I Did: How To Cure Hashimoto’s Naturally

 High thyroid antibodies are not normal., especially when its the cause of healthy tissue being attacked!
 Why is that not common sense I wonder.
 A “ wait and see” approach is literally a guarantee to a path of thyroid destruction and life long cycle of medicines.
 In fact, its proof of an autoimmune disease called Hashimoto’s Thyroiditis where your body attacks itself.
-Eventually these antibodies will destroy your entire thyroid, leaving you with severe hypothyroidism and in need of thyroid replacement surgery.
+Eventually these antibodies will destroy your entire thyroid, leaving you with severe hypothyroidism and in need of a Thyroidectomy (removal of the thyroid gland).

 Hashimoto’s is the number one cause of hypothyroidism.
 Many don’t even know they have Hashimoto’s because it is their TSH alone that gets tested.
 Only those whose thyroids have been destroyed far along enough by the antibodies will start to see out of normal TSH ranges, finally indicating technical/clinical hypothyroidism to the medical world.

 Some docs will tell you that you don’t have Hashimoto’s unless your TSH is out of range.
-They know nothing.
-Leave their office immediately.
+I would leave their office immediately.
 Even what constitutes an appropriate TSH range is outdated in the endocrinology world.
 A TSH below 2.5 is normal.
 Some endocrinologists say below 4 is okay, others say 10!
 Why the disparity?
 It is because these doctors haven’t read the latest guidelines and literature.
 It’s negligent if you ask me.

 The only thing docs are taught in medical school about thyroid treatment is to prescribe synthetic hormone if your TSH is abnormal.
 That’s it.
 The standard treatment for high TSH is Levothyroxine or Synthroid, which may or may not alleviate the issue.
 More on that later.